ZeonlungPun/ZeonlungPun.github.io/README.md

 </div>

 ## 🎖 Competitions Awards
-**The top 30% winner of the American Graduate Mathematical Modeling Competition**
+**The top 30% winner of the American  Mathematical Modeling Competition**

 **The top 13.5% winner of the Huawei Cup National Postgraduate Mathematical Modeling Competition**